TrisMatt20/TrisMatt20/README.md

 ## 👋 Hi there!
 I'm Tristan Matthew Matencio, a passionate **3rd-year Information Technology student** at the Polytechnic University of the Philippines, Sto.
 Tomas branch.
-I specialize in **database administration** and **backend development**, aiming to design efficient, reliable, and scalable systems that solve real-world problems.
+I specialize in **database administration** and **backend development**, with a commitment to designing secure, efficient, and scalable systems that meet real-world business and technology needs.

 ## 🛠️ Tech Stack
 ### 🚀 Advanced